tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ### Key Derivation and HKDF

-Key derivation in TLS 1.3 uses the HKDF function defined in [RFC 5869] and its two components, HKDF-Extract and HKDF-Expand.
+Key derivation in TLS 1.3 uses the HKDF function defined in {{RFC5869}} and its two components, HKDF-Extract and HKDF-Expand.
 The full rationale for the HKDF construction can be found in [Kraw10] and the rationale for the way it is used in TLS 1.3 in [KW16].
 Throughout this document, each